arikh/interview/README.md

 # Geocoding exercise

 This exercise is, first and foremost, something fun to work on.There are 3 tasks to work through.
-If you have any questions at all please shoot us an email and we'll reply as soon as we can.

 ## Get started
 Assuming you have a working Ruby environment, from the repo root do: